newmancroos/ModelContextProtocol/README.md

 (https://www.youtube.com/watch?v=mOPEmxW82eg)

 - Using Sematic Kernal application as Model Context Protocol Host and in the Host application, create Model Context Protocol Client to communicate with our Model Context Server.

+What is RAG (Retrieval Augmented Generation)?
+It retrieves relevant information from trusted data.
+Example, retrieve information from a document.

+## What is AI Agent?
+AI Agent are AI systems that can:

+- Think
+- Decide
+- Act
+- Use Tools
+- Complete task
 -